vritvo/buffy_bot/STATIC_SITE_USAGE.md

 - `--output-dir`: Where to generate the static site (default: `conference_site`)
 - `--landing-page`: Markdown file for landing page content (required, default: `landing_page.md`)
 - `--tech-docs`: Markdown file for technical documentation (required, default: `tech_explanation.md`)
+- `--custom-css`: Optional custom CSS file to use instead of default styling

 Both markdown files must exist or the generator will fail with an error.